Global-Survival/curiosume/doc/netention_user_guide.md

 Verifiable tag or object

-A non-trusted user can ask to trusted user to check up his tag or object by adding this tag.
+A non-trusted user can ask to trusted users to check up his tag or object by adding this tag.
 All verified taggers will have access to verifiable tags and can filter by speciality, subject, etc. With a search object defined for this purpose, a trusted user can for exemple receive notifications for all the new verifiable tags in chemistry...

 Report tag